983/bigint/README.md

     return x;
 }

-// do not use this as a cryptographically secure random bigint generator void not_secure_random(uint8_t *dst, int n){
+// do not use this as a cryptographically secure random number generator void not_secure_random(uint8_t *dst, int n){
     for (int i = 0; i < n; i++) dst[i] = xorshift32();
 }